toth12/data_processing_lts/README.md

 python2 run.py
 ```

-That will start a pipeline of 2x3 transformations:
+That will start a pipeline of 2x3 (i.e. two transformations per each institution) transformations:

 > * transformation of catalogue data in various data formats (xls,marcXML,mongo collection dump) into the datamodel of the app
 > * transformation of transcripts (in XML, plain text, PDF, DOC, DOCX) into annotated FOLIA XML.

-The pipeline finishes with a test.
+The pipeline finishes with a test, optionally it uploads the output to an amazon server (this is by default commented out).
+To hold data during transformations, the pipeline constructs a temporary mongo DB (let_them_speak_data_processing); at the end of the process, this DB is dropped.
+To create the final output,the pipeline constructs a temporary mongo DB (lts); at the end of the process, this DB is dropped.
+All relative pathes, collection and DB names are stored in constants.py.

 ## Input